SciML/Catalyst.jl/docs/src/catalyst_functionality/constraint_equations.md

 sol = solve(oprob, Tsit5(); tstops = 2.0)
 plot(sol)
 ```
 Note that for discrete events we need to set a stop time, `tstops`, so that the ODE solver can step exactly to the specific time of our event.
+For a detailed discussion on how to directly use the lower-level but more flexible DifferentialEquations.jl event/callback interface, see the [tutorial](https://docs.sciml.ai/Catalyst/stable/catalyst_applications/advanced_simulations/#Event-handling-using-callbacks) on event handling using callbacks.